sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 };
 ```

-Defining this last function let's us create the control using a common Leaflet syntax, in particular:
+Defining this last function lets us create the control using a common Leaflet syntax, in particular:

 ``` {.javascript .numberLines}
 L.control.animate().addTo(map);
 ```

-That's the same syntax we've seen before with layers and polylines.
+This is the same syntax we've seen before with layers and polylines.

 ### Step 6: Prepare the Animation

-With a convenient user control in place we can now begin work on the animation itself.
+With a convenient user control in place, we can now begin work on the animation itself.
 Although this particular animation isn't especially taxing, we can still follow best practices and compute as much as possible in advance.
 Since we're animating two routes, we'll define a function that will build an animation for any input route.
 A second parameter will specify polyline options.
 This function will return an array of polyline paths, indexed by minutes.
-You can see the basic structure of this function below.
+You can see the basic structure of this function next.
 The first element in the array will be the polyline for the first minute of the route.
 We'll build the entire array in the `animation` variable.

 ``` {.javascript .numberLines}
 var buildAnimation = function(route, options) {